Dev-Mw/Clone-Android/README.md

 Hope it helps you to some extent.

-If you want to know more about on how android apps are built and run, Read this.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.